 How does Austrade use and disclose personal information?

-- Austrade uses and discloses personal information for the purposes of performing its functions activities.
+- Austrade uses and discloses personal information for the purposes of performing its functions and activities.
 Examples of how we use and disclose personal information include:

-- disclosing your name and contact details to the organisers of a trade event that you have agreed to participate in
+- disclosing your name and contact details to the organisers of a trade event that you have agreed to participate in;

-- disclosing your name and travel details to a foreign emergency service so that they may locate or assist you in the event of an emergency in that country
+- disclosing your name and travel details to a foreign emergency service so that they may locate or assist you in the event of an emergency in that country;

 - Given the nature of Austrade's functions and activities, we may also disclose your personal information to recipients overseas such as when performing consular functions or arranging a trade event outside Australia.
 Those recipients could be in any of around 100 countries in which Austrade either has a presence or undertakes its functions and activities.